URK23CS7011/Nebula-Chatbot/README.md

 Enhanced personality and response generation
 This project demonstrates modern React development practices, CSS animation techniques, and user experience design principles, all while creating an engaging and interactive chatbot experience.

 Feedback submitted

+**Steps to Run the Nebula Chatbot Project** Prerequisites
+Node.js (v14.0.0 or higher)
+npm (v6.0.0 or higher)
+Installation Steps
+Clone or download the project
+CopyInsert
+git clone <repository-url>
+Or download and extract the ZIP file to your preferred location.
+Navigate to the project directory
+CopyInsert
+cd react-simple-chatbot
+Install dependencies
+CopyInsert
+npm install
+This will install all the required dependencies defined in package.json.
+Start the development server
+CopyInsert
+npm start
+This will start the development server and automatically open the application in your default web browser at http://localhost:3000.